TorchUQ/torchuq/docs/tutorials/1_a_representation/1_a_representation.rst

 There are many ways to visualize or measure the quality of a point prediction.
 Here we explain several common ones.
-For other visualizations and metrics please refer to [TBD]

 **Scatter plot** visualizes the relationship between the prediction and the label.
 On the x-axis we plot the predicted value, and on the y-axis